-Except for any changes in fees and expenses which may result from the circumstances described above, we expect our fees and expenses for our audit services will not exceed \$28,700.
+Except for any changes in fees and expenses which may result from the circumstances described above, we expect our fees and expenses for our audit services will not exceed \$27,675.

-Pursuant to Ohio Rev. Code Section 117.13, you may charge all of this audit's cost to the general fund or you may allocate the cost among the general fund and other eligible funds.
+Pursuant to Ohio Rev. Code § 117.13, you may charge all of this audit's cost to the general fund or you may allocate the cost among the general fund and other eligible funds.
+While eligible funds may include federal grant funds, additional restrictions under the Uniform Guidance 2 CFR 200.425 should be considered.
+For more information, refer to the annual Hourly Audit Rates and Allocation of Audit Costs technical bulletin available at www.ohioauditor.gov.